L9Manuel9/cybersecurity-skills/skills-projects/Wireless Security/README.md

 4. Document network details for further analysis or targeted testing.

 ## Key Takeaways
-- Initial step in wireless penetration testing, crucial for identifying networks with weak or no encryption.
+- The first step in wireless penetration testing, which is essential for the identification of networks with weak or no encryption
-- Emphasizes the importance of using secure protocols like WPA2 or WPA3.
+- Shows the significance of using safe protocols like WPA2 or WPA3.

 ------------------------------------------------------------------------------0101010101---0101010101---0101010101---010101010